David Reutimann: Personal life

 Reutimann lives in Mooresville, North Carolina, with his wife Lisa and daughter Emilia.
 They are members of Berea Baptist Church in Mooresville.

+While his father was competing on dirt tracks in the Northeast, Reutimann was a summer resident on a farm in the Asbury section of Franklin Township, Warren County, New Jersey.

 Before he was a full-time race car driver, Reutimann worked briefly for the United Parcel Service, which in 2008 became his primary sponsor for the rest of that season.

 Emilia is current a member of the Equestrian team for the South Carolina Gamecocks.

 Early career

 Reutimann, a third-generation racer, began his racing career in dirt-track modifieds and late models before moving up to the Slim Jim All Pro Series in 1997.
 He was named Rookie of the Year, finishing in the top-ten eight times and had a fifth-place points finish.
 The next season, he dropped to seventh in points, but received the Sportsmanship award at season's end.
 After several years, Reutimann got his first three wins in 2002 and finished second in the overall championship standings.

 That same year, Reutimann made his Busch Series debut at Richmond International Raceway.
 Driving the No. 87 GEICO Chevrolet Monte Carlo for NEMCO Motorsports, Reutimann started thirty-fourth but finished sixteenth.
 He led twelve laps at his next race at Memphis Motorsports Park, and finished in the top-fifteen in each of his next two races.
 In 2003, Reutimann won a contest named "Hills Bros.
 Coffee Break of a Lifetime", a contest where Hills Bros.
-Coffee selected one driver to receive full sponsorship from them for 5 Busch Series races, and if that driver were to score three top 10s in those races, they'd receive a chance to start a Cup race.
-He ran those 5 races, along with 2 extra races, for NEMCO Motorsports.
+Coffee selected one driver to receive full sponsorship from them for five Busch Series races, and if that driver were to score three top-tens in those races, they'd receive a chance to start a Cup race.
+He ran those five races, along with two extra races, for NEMCO Motorsports.
 He finished fifth at Nashville Speedway USA and The Milwaukee Mile, as well as qualifying Greg Biffle's car on the pole at Memphis.
 He also attempted the New England 300 and the Brickyard 400 in the Winston Cup Series in the No. 04 for Morgan-McClure Motorsports, but failed to qualify both times.

 In 2004, Reutimann signed on with Darrell Waltrip Motorsports to race the NTN Bearings truck in the Craftsman Truck Series.
-Winning the pole in his second race at Atlanta Motor Speedway, Reutimann had four top-fives and finished 14th in points, garnering Rookie of the Year honors.
+Winning the pole in his second race at Atlanta Motor Speedway, Reutimann had four top-fives and finished fourteenth in points, garnering Rookie of the Year honors.
 Reutimann won his first career race in 2005 at Nashville Superspeedway, and ended the season thirteenth in points.
 He also made his Cup debut at Lowe's Motor Speedway, driving the No. 00 State Fair Corn Dogs Chevrolet Monte Carlo for Michael Waltrip.
 He finished 22nd.
 He went winless in 2006, but had two poles and finished third in the championship standings.
 He also made fifteen Busch starts and had four top-tens.